avantec-iot/avantec-thingsboard/docs/device/ta652fc-w/ta652fc-w-mqtt-api.rst

 ADM.04 FUOTA (firmware update over the air)
 --------------------------------------------------

 The flow is to download the firmware from your HTTP server.
-For the flow of downloading firmware from Thingsboard server, please refer to :doc:`/thingsboard/thingsboard-mqtt-device-api`.
+For the flow of downloading firmware from Thingsboard server, please refer to :ref:`Firmware_API`.

 Chart:
   .. uml::

     caption  FUOTA (firmware update over the air)

-    participant "Device" as TBDev order 10
+    participant "TA652FC-W\nTA652FH-W" as TBDev order 10
     participant "ThingsBoard Server"  as TBSrv order 20 participant "HTTP Server"  as HTTPSrv order 30